 I grew up in a predominantly Italian household where heritage and tradition were present in our daily lives and, even more so, on special occasions.
 These ideals have been instilled in me and I respect them and feel grateful that our kids (the next generation) will also know the importance of family history and tradition.
-With my family, as is true in most cultures, food is often the main event for important days.
-When we get everyone in a room, which is hard these days, you better believe the table is full of the most delish Italian treats.
+When we get everyone in a room, which is hard these days, you better believe the table is full of the most delish Italian treats because, in my family, the food is the main event for important days.
+Its all about the moments.
+We are pretty good at building those moments around really good food.

 This is one of The Knife’s favorite summer dishes and he is the driving force behind us getting in the kitchen and taking it down to the ground together.
 We had such a great time stuffing these bad boys and eating them, I wanted to share it with you.